Back to Blog

 How to Carry Yourself in Corrections

-As a corrections professional, you learn that every step of your day carries significant importance.
-From the moment you strap on your boots each morning to the moment you kick them off your feet at the end of your shift, every single step matters.
+As a corrections professional, every aspect of your day holds profound significance.
+From the moment you lace up your boots in the morning to the instant you kick them off at the end of your shift, every single step matters.

 Chris Riedmueller